 A person in psychological trouble may feel stumped when it comes to finding a means to remedy the distress.
 Should someone be unable to figure out how to tackle a problem, I will offer for consideration suggestions for becoming unstuck.
 Based on my appraisal of the strengths and the gaps in a person's thinking and behavior, and drawing on my sense of the resources needed to handle the demands of the circumstances, I will propose ways of looking at matters and courses of action designed to narrow the divide between the capacities available and the competencies required.
 The spheres in which change can occur include the physiological, the cognitive and the behavioral.
 The activity in any one of these areas could affect what takes place in the other two.

 It is hard to use one's faculties effectively after the nervous system becomes highly aroused.
 Poise and rationality suffer when autonomic reactivity spikes or is chronically above optimal levels, making it tougher to think clearly, to keep emotionality in check, or to behave ably.
-Painful recollection, fruitless preoccupation, endless self-denigration, or fearful anticipation can each undermine composure.
+Painful recollection, fruitless preoccupation, endless self-denigration, or fearful anticipation can each disrupt composure.
 Learning to dampen visceral intensity through self-calming techniques, which promote a shift in attention to thoughts or images that are emotionally neutral, could be restorative.
 The tensions inside will ease when the body is not riled up by what is going on in the mind.
-A quieter state may bring to the fore a heightened feeling of self-possession, granting a person a better shot at assuming control.
+A quieter state may give rise to a heightened feeling of self-possession, granting a person a better shot at assuming control.
 Useful ideas might arise about how to orient or comport oneself, and access to behavior that overarousal had disabled may be regained.

-For those without earlier triumphs to recall when confronting the lure of impulse once again, there are other avenues to a mind-set that could underpin resolve.
+For those without earlier triumphs to remember when confronting the lure of impulse once again, there are other avenues to a mind-set that could underpin resolve.
 Someone who tires of being a slave to a debilitating habit, and who is ready to approach the matter with a new seriousness, can reshape the reigning priorities by changing how the consequences of acting with abandon and showing restraint are construed.
 When the entrenched pattern is playing out unthinkingly, a rapid escape from unpleasant feeling is the anticipated outcome that drives a person to surrender to impulse.
 Moreover, the thought of not doing the urge's bidding is unsettling because it is linked to the peril of having to withstand a hard-to-bear state for longer than seems manageable.
 During the maneuver that transforms the internal landscape, an exchange in status, akin to a reversal between figure and ground, comes about.
 The rationale for impulsivity is removed from authority, and a reconfigured outlook, focused on the logic for imposing behavior that cuts against the grain of established habit, is planted at the forefront of awareness.
 In the revision whose goal is to enhance self-control, emphasis is shifted from the equilibrium to be restored by heeding the call of impulse to the price to be paid for taking a shortcut to a reduction in tension.
 And in the corresponding segment of this interior pivot, the emphasis shifts from the frustration to be endured by delaying the release of a burgeoning inclination to the returns to be garnered from erecting a disciplined response.
 Holding fast to these adjustments in viewpoint, especially if once dominant ideas threaten to topple them, can favorably affect the balance of power within, and become the precursor to obtaining an uphill victory.

 The penalties for rushing headlong toward gratification too regularly are an upsurge of discontent and an ebbing of power.
 Capitulation in the face of an onslaught of desire can spawn self-disappointment for having missed the opportunity to react effectively at a critical moment.
 As the number of instances of impulsivity grows larger, and the cumulative loss of mastery becomes stark, one may feel shamed, even sickened, by the turn fate has taken.
 Should the uncontrollable actions harden into a refractory pattern, and be experienced as having a life of their own, the verdict issuing from inside could be sweeping and severe.
 Rather than viewing the flare-ups as ill-advised conduct that begs for repair, they could be interpreted, especially if vexing deficits are evident in several domains simultaneously or there exists a proneness to channel vehemence inward, as an incontrovertible sign of one's utter lack of value as a person.
 The failure to prevent a consuming urge from emerging as behavior can influence whether it will be possible to exercise restraint subsequently.
 Since it is difficult to gain sustenance from observing an absence of competence, and because maintaining an effort requires a belief in one’s capability, each setback contributes to the higher likelihood of another defeat when the same battle is joined on the next front.
 How strong a grasp a person has of these realities will have a bearing on the course of the struggle.
 Someone stands a chance to break the momentum of bad habit by concentrating, once a craving is beginning to undercut the potential to resist it, and after directing the mind forward in time, on the losses to be suffered on the far side of tumbling into unbridled action.
 Instead of being driven by the imperative to erase immediate pain, one can be guided by the intention to avoid becoming trapped within the problem more deeply.
 Vividly picturing, at a moment of vulnerability, the sour feeling in store and the weaker future being cemented were rashness to prevail, could unlock the motivation to parry its expression, so that further self-damage is averted and a stepping-stone toward additional progress is put in place.

 A boost in self-respect and an infusion of new resolve are the benefits that may derive from keeping an impulse from seizing control of the helm of the mind.
 A tactic for skirting trouble involves treating an intruding urge not as a command to be obeyed lest intolerable tension persist, but as a call to brave the pressure in need of release until an experience of mastery solidifies.
 There are modes of thinking that can help temper the disquiet within, and facilitate a reversal in the relative intensity of the competing inclinations.
 A person in the throes of a developing impulse might profit from realizing that the situation presents a choice between seeking comfort and acquiring strength.
 Remaining aware that the easy satisfaction to be gained from running toward pleasure is usually fleeting, leaving enervation in its wake, could lessen its appeal as an option.
 Psychological muscle is built by resisting the push of an unwholesome inner force, or by pushing past an inner resistance to engaging in advantageous though demanding action.
 A keenly felt sense that a dedicated effort to counter being overtaken by desire will enhance mental toughness can provide the incentive for someone to gather the energy to embark upon it.
 Another consequence of standing firm while being driven toward excess, which could serve as an impetus for acting resolutely, is the effect of the initiative on the depth of one's self-regard.
 Recognizing at an urgent moment that a choice exists between feeling good by flooding the body with sensation, and feeling good about oneself for containing a harmful desire, can be a prelude, for the person who aches to escape the grip of the habitual, to selecting the truly nourishing alternative.
-The delight in displaying fortitude at junctures where one had been victimized by appetite may prove to be an ample substitute for the mindless pleasures being left behind.
+The delight in displaying fortitude at junctures where one had been victimized by appetite may prove to be an ample substitute for the mindless pleasur